SpectralGroup/spectraplotpy/README.md

 Testing
 -------

-Once you get everithing setted up, you can run the tests using,
+Once you get everything setted up, you can run the tests using,

     python setup.py test